Joshua11l/finance-program/README.md

 3. There's no need for additional libraries beyond what's included in Python's standard library.

 ### Running the Application
-- Setup the virtual enviroment using "python3 -m venv venv"
+- Setup the virtual environment using "python -m venv venv"
-- You will be able to run program in terminal by typing "python main.py"
+- You will be able to run the program in the terminal by typing "python main.py"